As always, the usual bucket list was not enough for me, and I searched for ways to explore Budapest off the beaten path.

 Now, if I’m being honest, it’s probably not going to blow your mind that much.
 However, it is a scenic ride, especially if you’re taking it at the right time of the day.

-Good to know: If you’re visiting Europe in winter, Tram 2 becomes one of Budapest’s Christmas trams, which means it’s decorated with dozens of twinkling lights.
+Good to know: If you’re visiting Europe in winter, Tram 2 becomes one of Budapest’s Christmas trams in December, which means it’s decorated with dozens of twinkling lights.

 Important to know: The tram’s full route begins at Jászai Mari Square, ends at Közvágóhíd station, and only takes about 20 minutes to complete.
 If you’re only interested in seeing this specific scenic part, get on the tram at the station next to Budapest’s Parliament and get off at Zsil Street (or vice versa).